 Inhibition

-Used when the transition is triggered by the 'lack' or 'depletion' of something.
+An inhibition function is used when the transition is triggered by the 'lack' or 'depletion' of something.
 For example, when the depletion of a metabolite M that is used as an energy source leads to an increase in cell death rate, which is represented by an increase in the rate by which cells in subpopulation A (live) transition to subpopulation B (dead).
 The transition function used for inhibition is similar to the activation function, but is inversed: